Flamexmt/evaluate-project/docs-src/docs/quantization.md

 When used to directly quantize a model without re-training, as described so far, this method is commonly referred to as **post-training quantization**.
 However, recent publications have shown that there are cases where post-training quantization to INT8 doesn't preserve accuracy ([Benoit et al., 2018](#benoit-et-al-2018), [Krishnamoorthi, 2018](#krishnamoorthi-2018)).
 Namely, smaller models such as MobileNet seem to not respond as well to post-training quantization, presumabley due to their smaller representational capacity.
 In such cases, [quantization-aware training](#quantization-aware-training) is used.

-## "Aggressive" Quantization: INT4 and Lower
+## "Aggressive" Quantization       4 and Lower

 Naively quantizing a FP32 model to INT4 and lower usually incurs significant accuracy degradation.
 Many works have tried to mitigate this effect.
 They usually employ one or more of the following concepts in order to improve model accuracy: